Apis mellifera scutellata: Evolution of pheromone production

-The single lineage of parasitizing A. mellifera capensis may have gained evolutionary advantage because, compared to other related species, it is not susceptible to the host queen’s pheromonal reproductive suppression of workers.
-The non-invasive varieties of A. mellifera capensis produce less mandibular secretions than the invasive strain.
-In addition, they produce secretions that are not as similar to that of A. mellifera scutellata queens as that of the invasive strain.
+The single lineage of parasitizing A. m. capensis may have gained evolutionary advantage because, compared to other related species, it is not susceptible to the host queen’s pheromonal reproductive suppression of workers.
+The non-invasive varieties of A. m. capensis produce less mandibular secretions than the invasive strain.
+In addition, they produce secretions that are not as similar to that of A. m. scutellata queens as that of the invasive strain.
 The single lineage was selected for its greater resistance to and greater ability to mimic and overwhelm the pheromonal regulation by host queens.

 Pheromonal differences

-It was discovered that A. mellifera scutellata queens produce more pheromones than A. mellifera capensis queens, suggesting that quality or content of pheromones rather than quantity may explain how A. mellifera capensis workers are able to disregard host queen signals.
+It was discovered that A. m. scutellata queens produce more pheromones than A. m. capensis queens, suggesting that quality or content of pheromones rather than quantity may explain how A. m. capensis workers are able to disregard host queen signals.
 Pheromonal differences between the subspecies is a subject that requires more in-depth investigation to understand how such parasitization is made possible.
 As mandibular pheromones were a focus of the Dietemann et al. study it is probable that different glands contribute to the pheromones related to reproductive status.

 Evolutionary advantages and disadvantages

 The multifaceted aspect of communication in social insects makes social insect colonies easy to hijack.
 Especially in the case of closely related species and subspecies, the biology and organization of potential host species are similar to that of potential parasitizing species, making them easier to infiltrate.
 On the other hand, potential parasites face the challenge of being discovered by the host queen, usually the sole reproductive individual in the colony.
-The existence of A. mellifera capensis worker parasites is an example of an alternative evolutionary strategy that allows them to increase their “direct fitness in foreign colonies rather than inclusive fitness in their natal nests."
+The existence of A. m. capensis worker parasites is an example of an alternative evolutionary strategy that allows them to increase their "direct fitness in foreign colonies rather than inclusive fitness in their natal nests."
 Workers usually focus their efforts on raising and caring for larvae that are related to them, thus preserving the propagation of their genes and contributing to their inclusive fitness.
 The parasitic model is more advantageous by comparison because it allows workers to directly reproduce offspring that are more closely related to them and greater in number, so they are a component of direct fitness.

-The invasive lineage of A. mellifera capensis succeeded either because of an inability to recognize the host A. mellifera scutellata queen signal correctly or a resistance to the signal.
-Ultimately this is an interesting example of a preexisting weakness towards social parasitism by A. mellifera capensis in A. mellifera scutellata.
+The invasive lineage of A. m. capensis succeeded either because of an inability to recognize the host A. m. scutellata queen signal correctly or a resistance to the signal.
+Ultimately this is an interesting example of a preexisting weakness towards social parasitism by A. m. capensis in A. m. scutellata.
 Organisms evolve reproductive strategies that ensure the survival and propagation of the organisms’ genes.
 Successful reproductive strategies cope with particular economic constraints experienced by the organism.
-The parasitic relationship between A. mellifera scutellata and A. mellifera capensis is an example of how a normally successful strategy of chemical recognition and maintenance of a reproductive division of labor can be undermined by competing, exploitative strategies.
+The parasitic relationship between A. m. scutellata and A. m. capensis is an example of how a normally successful strategy of chemical recognition and maintenance of a reproductive division of labor can be undermined by competing, exploitative strategies.